rkoeninger/PocketSql/README.md

 # PocketSql

-An embedable database for testing integration code against multiple popular databases on multiple platforms.
+A virtualized implementation of Microsoft SQL Server, packaged as a library, suitable for testing data acess code and queries.